atoma-network/atoma-node/README.md

 - `node_small_ids`: List of node small IDs controlled by the current Sui wallet.
 Node small IDs are assigned to each node upon registration on the Atoma's smart contract.
 - `task_small_ids`: List of task small IDs controlled by the current Sui wallet.
 Recommended to be an empty list.
 - `sui_config_path`: Path to the Sui configuration file
+- `sui_keystore_path`: Path to the Sui keystore file, it should be at the same directory level as the Sui configuration file.

 ### `[atoma-state]`
 - `database_url`: SQLite database connection URL